TheAsphaltDevil/github-gitless-sync-memfix/README.md

 # GitHub Gitless Sync

+Credit to Silvano Cerza for the original plugin.
+Credit to crypdick for the memory leak fix.

 Why this fork exists:

 I really wanted a plugin to sync my files for free.

-I tried obsidian git.
-It worked well, up until my vault got moderately sized.
+Obsidian git worked well, up until my vault got moderately sized.
 Then it would crash when redownloading all the notes.

 There is no fix for this in obsidian git, so I tried another plugin, github-gitless-sync.

 This plugin too had a crashing issue when vaults got too large.

 However, a specific commit made by a user fixed the bug.

 I tried installing this commit with BRAT, but BRAT only installs beta releases of a repo, not specific commits.

 The solution?
 Fork the repo, add the fix, push it to main, then install with brat.

-ORIGINAL README:
+ORIGINAL README BELOW.
-|
-V

 Plugin to sync a GitHub repository with an Obsidian vault.